michaeltu01/cs1380-m6/README.md

 and paper content.
 So, we switched to recipes.
 We were surprised when we started crawling a recipe site only to get an error that we needed to enable JavaScript.
 After some digging, we discovered that we'd need to crawl a static recipe site.
 Once we found an appropriate base URL (thank you, Simply Recipes), we could move on.

-This allowed us to start the poster early to receive feedback.
+Setting on an idea quickly allowed us to start the poster early to receive feedback.
 After that, we started by designing the architecture of the system, beginning with the indexing subsystem.
 We knew that we wanted to make the indexer distributed, but we didn't immediately think of map-reduce.
 After talking about it more, we landed upon the map-reduce solution and built towards that.
 Then we turned to the query subsystem -- we wondered about the different issues that could arise from a distributed query system, like race conditions in the global index and handling sharding.
 For simplicity, we kept querying on our orchestrator node (the node handling the MR call for indexing).
 Finally, we built out a simple CLI for interacting with the search engine.